desmondlb/Chopsticks/README.md

 # Chopsticks
-A computer-vision based Chopsticks game
+A computer-vision based game of sticks.